-Lost Calls Held (LCH) System
+3.10 Lost Calls Held (LCH) System

-- In a lost calls held system, blocked calls are held by the system andserviced when the necessary facilities become available.
-The total time spend by a call is the sum of waiting time and the servicetime. - Each arrival requires service for a continuous period of time andterminates its request independently of its being serviced or not.
-If number of calls blocked, a portion of it is lost until a server becomes free to service acall. - An example of LCH system is the time assigned speech interpolation(TASI) system. - LCH systems generally arise in real time applications in which the sources are continuously in need of service, whether or not the facilities are available.
-Normally, telephone network does not operate in a lost call heldmanner.
+- In a lost calls held system, blocked calls are held by the system and serviced when the necessary facilities become available.
+The total time spend by a call is the sum of waitingtime and the service time. - Each arrival requires service for a continuous period of time and terminates its request independently of its being serviced or not.
+If number of calls blocked, a portion of it is lost until a server becomes free to service a call.

-- The LCH analysis produces a conservative design that helps account for retries and day to day variations in the busy horn callingintensities. - A TASI system concentrates some number of voice sources onto a smaller number of transmission channels.
+- An example of LCH system is the time assigned speech interpolation (TASI) system. - LCH systems generally arise in real time applications in which the sources are continuouslyin need of service, whether or not the facilities are available.
+Normally, telephone network does not operate in a lost call held manner. - The LCH analysis produces a conservative design that helps account for retries and day today variations in the busy horn calling intensities. - A TASI system concentrates some number of voice sources onto a smaller number of transmission channels.
 A source receives service only when it is active.
-If a source becomes active when all channels are busy, it is blocked and speech clippingoccurs. - Each speech segment starts and stops independently of whether it is served or not.
-Digital circuit multiplication (DCM) systems in contrast with original TASI, can delay speech for a small amount of time, when necessary to minimize the clipping. - LCH are easily analysed to determine the probability of the total number of calls in the system at any one time.
+If a source becomesactive when all channels are busy, it is blocked and speech clipping occurs. - Each speech segment starts and stops independently of whether it is served or not.
+Digital circuit multiplication (DCM) systems in contrast with original TASI, can delay speech for asmall amount of time, when necessary to minimize the clipping. - LCH are easily analysed to determine the probability of the total number of calls in the systemat any one time.
 The number of active calls in the system at any time is identical to the number of active sources in a system capable of carrying all traffic as it arises.
 Thus the distribution of the number in the system is the poisson distribution.
 The poisson distribution given as - The probability that k sources requesting service are being blocked is simply the probability that k + N sources are active when N is the number of servers.
-Based on the assumption that the routing is made only by direct routing or tandom routing, it is found that to route a stream of traffic, tandom route is more economical.
+Based on the assumption that the routing is made only by direct routing or tandom routing, it is found that to route a streamof traffic, tandom route is more economical.
 In fact, even greater economics are often possible if just a proportion of the traffic is routed directly.
-This approach is known as alternativerouting. - In alternative routing, connections should use the direct trunks (referred as high usage route), because direct route provides better transmissionquality and use fewer networkfacilities.

-- If all the direct trunks are busy, calls are routed via a tandom exchanges or alternate routes to maintain suitably low blockingprobabilities. - Thus, the networks are designed to allocate a limited number of heavily utilized trunks in the direct route and provide alternate routes for overflow. - If the high usage route consists of N tunks and the offered traffic is A erlangs, the probability of all trunks busy is given by the Erlangs-Bformula
+This approach is known as alternative routing. - In alternative routing, connections should use the direct trunks (referred as high usageroute), because direct route provides better transmission quality and use fewer network facilities. - If all the direct trunks are busy, calls are routed via a tandem exchanges or alternate routesto maintain suitably low blocking probabilities. - Thus, the networks are designed to allocate a limited number of heavily utilized trunks in he direct route and provide alternate routes for overflow. - If the high usage route consists of N trunks and the offered traffic is A erlangs, theprobability of all trunks busy is given by the Erlangs-B formula where $A = \lambda/\mu$ .

-$$P(N) = B(N, A) = \frac{A^{N}}{N! \sum{k=0}^{N} \left(\frac{A^{k}}{k!}\right)}$$
+$$\mathbf{P}(\mathbf{N}) = \mathbf{B}(\mathbf{N}, \mathbf{A}) = \frac{\mathbf{A}^{\mathbf{N}}}{\mathbf{N}! \sum{k=0}^{\mathbf{N}} \left(\frac{\mathbf{A}^{k}}{k!}\right)}$$

-• The traffic carried on high usage route AH is given by AH =

-A(1 - B(N, A))erlangs
+• The traffic carried on high usage route AH is given by AH = A(1 - B(N, A)) erlangs